how is rain measured

 Measuring rainfall in inches uses different methods, each with its own pros and cons.
 Environmental factors and instruments can affect accuracy.
 Accurate measurement is important for many fields.

-Future technology will likely improve measurement accuracy.
+Future technology will likely make measurements more precise.
 This will help us manage our environment and resources better.